 A former concert pianist, Deirdre is living proof that it's never too late to start getting active - and compelling new research shows just how much good it can do you.
 A recent paper titled Running as a Key Lifestyle Medicine for Longevity indicates that runners have a 30% - 50% reduced risk of cancer-related mortality, and a 45% - 70% lower risk of cardiovascular-related mortality, compared to non-runners.
 We chatted to Deirdre on how staying active keeps her healthy and gives her vigour.

 Discovery: Research shows that runners live about three years longer than non-runners.
-Runners also tend to engage in other healthy behaviours that contribute to their increased longevity, like maintaining a healthy weight and not smoking.
-Can you attest to running improving your habits in other areas?
+Runners also tend to engage in other healthy behaviours that contribute to their increased longevity.
+Can you attest to this?

 Deirdre: I found running after three years of looking for some exercise to prevent my osteoporosis developing further.
 I went to a dietician and she helped me with my vegetarian diet, and suggested exercise.
 I was never sporty at school, so I tried yoga, Pilates, gym, and so on, but I was not interested.
 Then I discovered The Fitness League.
 They offer one-hour classes to music, and exercise every part of one's body, but not too strenuously.
 I still do the classes every week.
 Then, when I was 78, I tried running, which my youngest son suggested, and my enthusiasm for it grew.
 The more I did it, the more I enjoyed it.